brunnoandrade/brunnoandrade/README.md

 ### 👋🏽 Hello!

-My name is **Bruno Andrade**.
-I'm a **Senior Software Engineer** based in Brazil 🇧🇷, passionate about technology and innovation.
+My name is Bruno Andrade.
+I'm a Senior Software Engineer based in Brazil 🇧🇷, passionate about technology and innovation.

-I have **10+ years of experience** in software development — including **5+ years working remotely** with teams, delivering high-quality web, mobile, and backend solutions using JavaScript, TypeScript, React, React Native, Node.js, and other modern technologies.
+I have over 10 years of experience in software development — including more than 5 years working remotely with teams, delivering high-quality web, mobile, and backend solutions.

-I've helped startups and enterprises build robust, scalable applications and meaningful digital experiences.
+I've helped startups and enterprises build robust, scalable applications and create meaningful digital experiences.

 ---